Skip to content

 Temperament affectionate, calm and laid back

 Although British Shorthairs are a hardy cat breed, it’s still wise to take out cat insurance.
 If your cat is diagnosed with an illness, having pet insurance for your British Shorthair can help you with vet bills.
-Cats can become ill at any age, so it’s always best to take out pet insurance when they’re a kitten.
+Cats can become ill at any age, so it can be best to take out kitten insurance when they’re young.

 Sainsbury’s Bank Pet Insurance

-Sainsbury’s Bank kitten insurance can be taken out as soon as your pet is 8 weeks old, right up until their 10th birthday.
-And once you have cover in place, we’ll insure your British Shorthair for their entire life - as long as you renew your policy year after year.
+Sainsbury’s Bank Kitten Insurance can be taken out as soon as your pet is eight weeks old, with cat insurance available right up until their 10th birthday.
+And once you have cover in place, we’ll insure your British Shorthair for their entire life – as long as you renew your policy year after year.
 Giving you one less thing to think about.

 How to care for a British Shorthair